Make Your Own Desiccant

 Silica gel is pretty harmless.
 If you try to not breathe the dust and if you wash your hands after use, you should basically be safe.
 If you start caughing, you're probably breathing in too much dust.
 A chemical sheet on silica gel would say the following:

 But really, the stuff is pretty darn safe, otherwise I would certainly not use it in my geocache.

 These instructions tell you how to create a desiccant bag.
 Other tips are listed below in case you want a container or something else.
 The bag made in this process has a vinyl side so you can see the indicator crystals and know when you need to "recharge" your reusable bag.

 Silica Gel - You can get this from your local hobby store.
 It is used for drying flowers.
 Make sure to get "indicator crystals" in with the silica.
-They will turn from blue to pick, telling you when you need to recharge your desiccant bag.
+They will turn from blue to pink, telling you when you need to recharge your desiccant bag.
 Also, silica gel comes as particles, not as an actual gel.

 Cloth - I have some muslin in the picture, but you may wish to have something a little more dense.
 Perhaps an old cotton shirt would work.
 You do not want to let the silica out.

 Vinyl - I have some medium weight vinyl, which will let me see the indicator crystals on one side of my bag so I know how much moisture was adsorbed.
 You can use cloth on both sides if you do not intend to look at the colored bits that indicate how much water was absorbed.